 Raimundo Monge Zegers became an Alternate Director on April 29, 2003.
-He is currently a member of the Asset and Liability Committee, the Risk Committee, the Strategy Committee and the Marketing, Communications and Institutional Image Committee.
-He is Corporate Director of Strategic and Financial Planning for Grupo Santander-Chile and is CEO of Santander-Chile Holding S.A.
+He is currently a member of the Asset and Liability Committee, the Risk Committee and the Strategy Committee.
+He is Corporate Director of Strategic and Financial Planning for Grupo Santander-Chile and is CEO of Santander Chile Holding S.A.
 He is also President of Santander S.A.
 Sociedad Securitizadora and Santander Factoring S.A.
 He is a Director of Aurum S.A. and Bansa Santander S.A.
 Mr. Monge has a degree in business from the Universidad Católica de Chile and an MBA from the University of California, Los Angeles.